 - Repeat this ten times and do this three times

-- When it doesn’t cause pain or is to easy, you can add some weight to it
+- When it doesn’t cause pain or is too easy, you can add some weight to it

 Perform this exercise twice a day, every day.
 Try to increase the weight your lifting without causing to much pain.

-Biceps tendonitis exercises 3: Increase side raising your arms
+Biceps tendonitis exercises 3: Improve the strength of your shoulders

-The purpose of this last exercise is to increase side raising your arms.
+The purpose of this last exercise is to increase the strength of your shoulder muscles.

 You can perform the exercise like this:

 - Stand up straight and lift your arm sideways until it hurts